movermeyer/ImportFromTodoist/docs/next_steps.md

 Even non-Ruby developers will have a harder time, if only because they have to install and learn to use tooling like `bundler`.

-Non-developer user have a very limited chance of being able to make use of `import_from_todoist`.
+Non-developer users have a very limited chance of being able to make use of `import_from_todoist`.

 Given more time, work could be done to change the way that the user interacts with the utility.